zucchero-sintattico/typescript-gradle-plugin/README.md

 - `CheckNode`: checks if node is installed.
 If specified, it will download it.
 - `npmDependencies`: installs the npm dependencies from the `package.json`.
 - `compileTypescript`: compiles the typescript file.
 Output is in the `outputDir`.
+If `buildCommandExecutable` is not `DEFAULT`, it will run the specified command in `buildCommand` using the specified executable in `buildCommandExecutable`
 - `runJS`: runs the javascript file specified in the `entrypoint`.
 - `build`: alias for `compileTypescript`.